Safe, Productive and Engaged from Day One

 - Employee Contact Information Form

-- FARM Worker Safety & Human Resources has a number of templates, including those for Job Descriptions, Employee Contact Information, Performance Reviews and many other areas.
+FARM Worker Safety & Human Resources also offers a number of templates, including those for Job Descriptions, Employee Contact Information, Performance Reviews, and many other areas.
 The Human Resource Templates are particularly valuable as English and Spanish versions are provided.

 Standard Operating Procedures

 Are you using other training videos as well?
-An idea that some farms are trying out is using Google Classroom to post links to all of the training resources that they are using to onboard new employees.
-That can include video links, standard operating procedures, maps, and other documents that are important for employees to view.
-You can use Google Forms to create short quizzes for employees to create after viewing the videos and/or materials.
-All you need to set this up is a Gmail account.
+Some farms are using Google Classroom to post links to all of the training resources that they use to onboard new employees.
+This may include video links, standard operating procedures, maps, and other documents that are important for employees to view.
+You can use Google Forms to create short quizzes for employees to complete after viewing the videos and/or materials.
+All you need to set this up is a free Gmail account.

 As always, remember to document any training that you give.

 - “Fotonovela” comic book for Dairy Worker Safety Training, a new bilingual resource